FIVE MOST SURPRISING FINDS

 How does a community fighting a racial hierarchy imposed from outside maintain, with documented precision, a skin-color hierarchy inside its own walls — complete with wage gaps, sentencing disparities, dating preferences, and a multi-billion-dollar industry of self-erasure?

 A puzzle master identifies the mechanism.
 White supremacy created the hierarchy.
 The plantation encoded it into daily life.
 Emancipation removed the external enforcer.
-But the hierarchy had already been internalized — adopted into Black institutions (paper bag test), Black social structures (blue vein societies), Black aesthetic preferences (media, dating), and Black economic behavior (skin-lightening products).
+But the hierarchy had already been internalized — adopted into Black institutions (paper bag test), Black social structures (blue vein societies), Black beauty preferences (media, dating), and Black economic behavior (skin-lightening products).
 The hierarchy no longer requires a white enforcer.
 It is self-sustaining.

 The Solution